Dual gauge theory formulation of planar quasicrystal elasticity and fractons

 {\it Elasticity of quasicrystals}.$-$Quasicrystals are characterized by two types of displacement fields $u_i(x)$ and $w_i(x)$.
 The first is analogous to the phonon displacement and leads to the symmetric strain tensor $u_{ij}=u_{ji}$, where $u_{ij}=\frac{1}{2}(\partial _i u_j+\partial_j u_i).$ Contrary to the phonon field $u_{ij}$ the phason displacement tensor $w_{ij}=\partial _i w_j$ is not symmetric $w_{ij}\neq w_{ji}$.
 Following the usual procedure of writing a free energy as an expansion around the zero displacement $u_{ij}=w_{ij}=0$ one can write down the potential part of the effective action $S=\int dt d^2x \mathcal{L}$ as

 where we have introduced four tensors of elastic coefficients parameterizing different couplings between fluctuations.
 We always assume a summation over repeated indices, which run over spatial coordinates $x$ and $y$ as we focus on two-dimensional systems.
 It is important to note that the phonon elastic tensor $C_{ijkl}$ possesses both minor and major symmetries, the couplings between phonons and phasons represented $R^{ijkl}$ and $R'^{ijkl}$ have a minor symmetry of indices contracted with the phonon field.
 Finally the $K^{ijkl}$ has neither minor nor major symmetries.
+The non-zero entries of elastic tensors in quasicrystals can be fixed by group theory in analogy to crystals.
+From a known action of discrete symmetries one determines quadratic invariants and associated elastic coefficients (see \cite{Hu_2000} for a review).
+For two-dimensional quasicrystals such a procedure has been carried out for allowed fivefold \cite{levine1985elasticity}, eightfold and twelvefold symmetries \cite{Socolar1989}.
 Potential energy in the effective action can be supplemented by the kinetic part

 It is well known that the phason field is diffusive \cite{Lubensky1985,Francoual2003}, therefore the above elastodynamics describes either short time behavior of classical quasicrystals or systems at zero temperature.
-Several realizations of quantum quasicrystalline symmetry have been proposed \cite{Gopalakrishnan2013,Kraus2013,Tran2015,Sagi2016,Bandres2016,Huang2018,Ahn2018,Varjas2019}.
+Several realizations of quantum systems with quasicrystalline symmetry have been proposed.
+These include bosons on optical lattices \cite{Gopalakrishnan2013,Kraus2013,Bandres2016} and correlated electron systems \cite{Tran2015,Sagi2016,Huang2018,Ahn2018,Varjas2019,Ochoa2019}.
 The partition function for quasicrystals elasticity reads

 Our intention is to perform the duality transformation on the above action.
 In order to do that we need to write it first in terms of stress variables.
 There are two equivalent ways of doing that.
 One can directly perform the Hubbard-Stratonovich transformation or write down generalized Hooke's laws